Media / Press

 For Immediate Release

-61 WWII Veterans Will Fly Out of Louisville Kentucky To Visit Their Memorials in Washington DC June 5th and 6th
+80+ WWII, Korean War, and Vietnam Veterans Will Fly Out of Louisville Kentucky To Visit Their Memorials in Washington DC on September 12th

 |Contact|| Kelli Oakley, Public Relations Officer, |